WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 KIT ORDERING INFO:
 ---------------------------------------------------------------------------------------------------------------------------------

+> **CURRENT DXFT8 KIT ORDERING STATUS 4/14/25**
+>
+> I am receiving PayPals from several members and have returned all of them.
+With the CHINA-USA tariff situation what it is I can not estimate the total costs.
+Please don't send a PayPal for "estimates" either.
+Let the dust settle before ordering.
+Your name will be added to the "I want a "Battery 7 Band DXFT8 Kit List" which I will provide to the group by the middle of the week.

 All DXFT8 Kit shipments after 14 January 2025 will be 7 Band DXFT8 kits and that the firmware will support both the 5 Band and 7 Band units.

 There is nothing operationally different between the two except the additional bands covered.